-In March, 2001 the Company was granted an option to acquire a 100% interest in two mineral claims located in Mexico known as the "Clara" properties in consideration of incurring exploration expenditures on the property of \$500,000, issuing 500,000 shares of the Company's subsidiary Minera Aztec Silver Corporation and paying an aggregate of \$185,000 to the optionor, over a four year period.
-The optionor will retain a 2% smelter return of which 50% may be purchased for \$1,000,000.
+In March 2001, Aztec Silver was granted an option to acquire a 100% interest in two mineral claims located in Mexico known as the "Clara" properties in consideration of incurring exploration expenditures on the property of US\$500,000, issuing 500,000 shares of Canarc's subsidiary, Aztec Silver, and paying an aggregate of US\$185,000 to the optionor over a four year period.
+The optionor will retain a 2% net smelter return of which 50% may be purchased by Canarc for US\$1,000,000.
 The agreement is subject to a due diligence review and the signing of a formal agreement.